effeffe/rootana/manalyzer/README.md

 ### The flow event queue

-Non-trivial experiments may have multiple physics events contained inside a single MIDAS event.
-In this situation one can unpack each physics event into it's own separate flow event and ask manalyzer to process each of these flow events separately, as if there were multiple midas events.
+Some experiments may have multiple physics events stored inside a single MIDAS event.

-This is done in the Analyze() method by placing the individual flow events into the flow queue: TAFlowEvent*e = unpack_event(midas_event); runinfo->fFlowQueue.push_back(e);
+To handle this situation in the manalyzer, one would implement each physics event as a flow event.
+Then one would have the data unpacker module process the MIDAS event (in the Analyze() method), unpack all the multiple physics events into flow events and queue the flow events for further analysis by calling the runinfo->AddToFlowQueue() method.
+For example, like this:

+In the data unpacker Analyze() method: while (1) { TAFlowEvent*e = unpack_next_physics_event(midas_event); runinfo->AddToFlowQueue(e); }

 After manalyzer finishes processing the current midas event, it will proceed with processing the queued flow events.
 Each queued flow event is processed the same way